-From January 2017 we welcome Ian Crew as Musical Director.It is our aim to continue the series of excellent concerts which have been its hallmark since its formation.
+From September 2018 Leslie Baker is going to pick up the Baton again .It is our aim to continue the series of excellent concerts which have been its hallmark since its formation.

 The ethos of a Choral Society is to learn and sing the the major choral works ( and shorter pieces) that have been composed over the centuries, so that the pleasure of both performing and hearing them live, locally, is preserved.

 We are a self-funding society relying mainly on the ticket sales from our concerts and our Membership Subscriptions, We have fortunante in 2018 to have received some funding to allow us to promote the Society more from the Co-Op and Aviva.

 Occasional concerts are organised with vistiting musicians which have included our President Crispian Steele-Perkins, However we are always open to suggestions for fundraising!.

 The Society is a Member of Making Music.

 This link will bring up our Practice Location: